 Can mouth ulcers be prevented?

-As the exact cause of most recurrent mouth ulcers is unknown, there is no certain way to prevent them.
-However, the following may help reduce your risk of developing mouth ulcers:
+However, the following may help to reduce your risk of developing mouth ulcers: